corentin-R/portfolio/content/about.md

 *Since May 2024*

-* Development and maintenance of a network probe in C/Python
+* Development and maintenance of a network probe in C and Python for judicial interceptions
 * Design and development of network analysis tools and Wireshark plugins

 Technologies used:
 * C, Python, Lua, Bash
 * Linux Servers (AlmaLinux, Debian)
-* Git, Gitlab, Wireshark, ElasticShearch, MariaDB
+* Git, Gitlab, Wireshark, ElasticShearch, MariaDB, CMake

 ### [Mors Smitt (Wabtec Group)](https://www.morssmitt.com/)